OPCODE-Open-Spring-Fest/Syncsphere/.github/Contributor_Guide/Contributing.md

-# Contribute to Syncsphere
+# Contribute to syncsphere

-Thank you for taking the time to contribute to Syncsphere!
+Thank you for taking the time to contribute to syncsphere!
 We really appreciate it.

 Before contributing, please make sure to read the [Code of Conduct](../../CODE_OF_CONDUCT.md).
 We expect you to follow it in all your interactions with the project.

-## New to Syncsphere?
+## New to syncsphere?

-If you are new to Syncsphere, please take a look at the [documentation](./Project_Tour.md).
+If you are new to syncsphere, please take a look at the [documentation](./Project_Tour.md).
 It is a great place to start.

 ## New Contributor Guide